 where the parameter $M\geq 1$ and $N+M=3$.
 The known coefficients $ \hat{r}^{\rm V}_{i\leq4,0}$ determine the parameters $b_{i\in[0,N]}$ and $c_{j\in[1,M]}$, which inversely predicts a reasonable value for the uncalculated ${\rm N^4LO}$-coefficient $\hat{r}^{\rm V}_{5,0}$~\cite{Du:2018dma}, i.e.

 Then the uncertainty from the unknown terms could be estimated by $\pm {\hat r}_{5,0}^{\rm PAA}a^{\rm V,5}_s(Q_\star) =\pm 232.22 a^{\rm V,5}_s(Q_\star)$.

 It is found that the LFH model $a^{g_1, {\rm LFH}}_{s}(Q)$ can be naturally matched to the conformal perturbative series, since it is consistent with the conformal behavior at $Q^2\to 0$.
 To do the matching, we require the magnitudes and the derivatives of both the LFH $a^{g1, {\rm LFH}}_{s}(Q)$ and the prediction ${a^{g_1}_{s}}(Q)|_{\rm PMC}$ to be the same at the critical scale $Q_0$.
-We present the matching of $a^{g_1, {\rm LFH}}_s(Q)$ and $a^{g_1}_s(Q)|_{\rm PMC}$ under the $V$-scheme up to ${\rm N^3LO}$-order QCD corrections in Fig.~\ref{vfig}, where the available data which are for low-and-intermediate energy region issued by various experimental groups~\cite{Ackerstaff:1997ws, Alexakhin:2006oza, Anthony:1993uf, Abe:1997cx, Anthony:1999py, Adeva:1998vv, Ackerstaff:1998yj, Brodsky:2002nb, Deur:2004ti, Gross:1969jf, Kim:1998kia, Adeva:1998vv} have also been presented.
-The determined critical scale $Q_0=1.51^{+0.16}_{-0.31}$~GeV, whose errors are caused by \textit{the first kind of residual scale dependence} and \textit{the second kind of residual scale dependence} together with the error of $\Delta\alpha_s(M_Z)=\pm0.0010$.
-The input parameter of the LHF model $\kappa$ is $0.64^{+0.07}_{-0.14}$~GeV~\footnote{This value is slightly larger than $\sim 1/2$ GeV, which incorporates high-twist contributions, since the high twist terms could have sizable contributions to $\Gamma^{p-n}_1(Q)$ in low-energy region~\cite{Yu:2021ofs}.}, and the PMC scale $Q_{*}(Q_0)\simeq 1.58^{+0.09}_{-0.01}$~GeV.
-We observe that $Q_{*}(Q_0)>Q_0$, thus the previous ``self-consistency problem" is solved by using the $V$-scheme and the PMC single-scale approach.
-Moreover, the quality of fit for the matched $a^{\rm g_1}_s$ can be measured by using the parameter $\chi^2/d.o.f$~\cite{PDG:2020}, which represents the quality $\chi^2$ over the number of experiment data points $N$ and is defined as
+We present $a^{g_1, {\rm LFH}}_s(Q)$ and the $V$-scheme $a^{g_1}_s(Q)|_{\rm PMC}$ up to ${\rm N^3LO}$-order QCD corrections in Fig.~\ref{vfig1}, where the LFH $a^{g_1, {\rm LFH}}_{s}(Q)$ is drawn by varying $\kappa$ within a wide range $[0.3~{\rm GeV},0.9~{\rm GeV}]$ and the available data issued by various experimental groups~\cite{Ackerstaff:1997ws, Alexakhin:2006oza, Anthony:1993uf, Abe:1997cx, Anthony:1999py, Adeva:1998vv, Ackerstaff:1998yj, Brodsky:2002nb, Deur:2004ti, Gross:1969jf, Kim:1998kia, Adeva:1998vv} have also been presented.
+Fig.~\ref{vfig1} shows that to achieve a smooth connection, not all magnitudes of the conservatively estimated N$^3$LL-terms in $\ln{Q^{2}_{\star}}/{Q^2}$ are accepted; and by taking $\approx\left(^{+5.93}_{-1.48}\right)\alpha_s^{V,2}(Q)$, a well matching can be achieved, which is shown in Fig.~\ref{vfig}.
+The determined critical scale $Q_0=1.51^{+0.16}_{-0.62}$~GeV, whose errors are caused by \textit{the first kind of residual scale dependence} and \textit{the second kind of residual scale dependence} together with the error of $\Delta\alpha_s(M_Z)=\pm0.0010$.
+The input parameter of the LHF model $\kappa$ is $0.64^{+0.07}_{-0.28}$~GeV (This value is slightly larger than $\sim 1/2$ GeV, which incorporates high-twist contributions, since the high twist terms could have sizable contributions to $\Gamma^{p-n}_1(Q)$ in low-energy region~\cite{Yu:2021ofs}.), and the PMC scale $Q_{\star}(Q_0)\simeq 1.58^{+0.09}_{+0.02}$~GeV.
+We observe that $Q_{\star}(Q_0)$ is always larger than $Q_0$, thus the previous ``self-consistency problem" is solved by using the $V$-scheme and the PMC single-scale approach.